 The rebate is recognised as a credit to cost of sales and as a receivable from the Federal Government of Nigeria (i.e. EEG receivable).
-As at 31 December 2021, EEG receivable stood at N 2.13billion (31 December 2020: N1.84 billion) as disclosed in Note 16.
+As at 30 December 2022, EEG receivable stood at N 3.59 billion (31 December 2021: N3.15 billion) as disclosed in Note 16.

 Negotiable Duty Credit Certificate (NDCC) is the instrument of the Federal Government of Nigeria (FGN) for settlement of EEG receivable.
 The NDCC was used for the payment of Import and Excise duties in lieu of cash.
 However, NEPC has stopped issuing NDCC in line with the new guidelines and all our NDCC has been returned for replacement with proposed promisory notes in line with the new guidelines.
-As at 31 December 2021, Unutilized NDCC stood at N 1.02 billion (31 December 2020: N1.02 billion) as disclosed in Note 16.